ashishsiet05/FuseWebservics/README.md

 This demo will include information about several topics wich include:

 * Create a JBoss Fuse installation and initial configuration.
-* Understand how to use Karaf console
+* Understand how to use howtio console
-* Understand how to Begin a Fabric configuration
-* Access Web console to manage Fuse and Fabrics
-* Learn how to deploy projects profiles using fabric8 maven plugin
+* Learn how to deploy projects profiles using maven plugin
 * Learn how to create web services using coding first approach
 * Learn how to create web services using contract first approach
 * Learn how to expose a proxy web service